Skip to footer content

 Understanding the Visual Studio Interface

-Properties Window: Below the Solution Explorer, the properties window displays the properties of the selected item on the form.
-Here, you can modify properties like size, color, text, etc in the properties window.
+• Properties Window: Below the Solution Explorer, the properties window displays the properties of the selected item on the form.
+Here, you can modify properties like size, color, text, etc.

-Toolbox: On the left side, this contains all the 'child controls' (like buttons, label control, text boxes) you can drag onto your form.
+• Toolbox: On the left side, this contains all the controls (such as buttons, labels, text boxes) you can drag onto your form.

 Adding Controls to Your Form